Mystique Summers Madison

-Mystique Summers Madison (or simply Mystique Summers) (born 1984/5) is the stage name of Donté Sims, an African-American drag performer who competed on the second season of RuPaul's Drag Race.
+Mystique Summers Madison (or simply Mystique Summers) (born 1984/5) is the stage name of Donté Sims, an American drag performer who competed on the second season of RuPaul's Drag Race and the eleventh season of its All Stars spin-off.
 Based in Texas, Mystique Summers Madison continues to perform in drag shows and participate in Drag Race-related events such as RuPaul's DragCon LA.

 Career

 Sims is a drag performer who competed as Mystique Summers Madison on the second season (2010) of RuPaul's Drag Race, at the age of 25.
 She has continued to perform in drag shows and host events, mostly in Texas.
 In 2015, she was part of the line-up of "Big Phat Loser", an event in Philadelphia spearheaded by Mimi Imfurst featuring "plus-size" contestants from Drag Race.
 Mystique Summers Madison participated in a show to raise funds for Puerto Rico residents impacted by the destruction of Hurricane Maria in 2017, and emceed a show sponsored by AARP in 2019.

 In 2020, Mystique Summers Madison was slated to be a featured guest at RuPaul's DragCon LA.
 She remained part of the line-up when the scheduled event became RuPaul's Digital DragCon because of the COVID-19 pandemic.
 Mystique Summers Madison was also part of the line-up of "Introvert: An Online Drag Show Built Just for You", an online drag show held in conjunction with Pride Portland (Oregon), as well as the Twitch-hosted show "Black Girl Magic", which featured Black contestants from Drag Race and other entertainers.
 Mystique Summers Madison was a guest at DragCon LA in 2022.
 She and fellow Drag Race contestant Kennedy Davenport performed in "A Decade of Drag", as part of an annual drag show at the University of Texas at Arlington, with tips benefitting the Maverick Rainbow Scholarship.